9 Football Accumulator Near Misses: So Close to Big Wins!

 If you think Gary Walter’s early cash-out was unfortunate, this anonymous punter’s cash-out was extremely premature.

-At the start of the season, the mystery bettor had placed 50p on Leicester City to win the Premier League title at 5,000/1.
+At the start of the season, the mystery better had placed 50p on Leicester City to win the Premier League title at 5,000/1.

-Unconvinced, the better decided to cash-out for just 95p, securing himself a profit of just 45p.
+Unconvinced, the better decided to cash out for 95p, securing himself a profit of just 45p.

 Jamie Smith